OthelloQi/Fashion-Image-Classification/README.md

 * [Microsoft Data Science Virtual Machine for Deep Learning](https://github.com/OthelloQi/Fashion-Image-Classification#microsoft-data-science-virtual-machine-for-deep-learning)

 In this workshop, we focus on image classification using deep learning.
-We use the Microsoft Custom Vision service and transfer learning as well as Microsoft Azure Notebooks with the Keras deep learning A
+We use the Microsoft Custom Vision service and transfer learning as well as Microsoft Azure Notebooks with the Keras deep learning API.

+We present two forms of image classification endeavors that will walk you through classifying clothing into categories such as dresses, t